Mimosa (cocktail)

 A mimosa cocktail consists of champagne (or other sparkling wine) and chilled citrus juice, usually orange juice.
-It is often served in a tall champagne flute at brunch, or at festive occasions such weddings, or as part of business or first class service on some passenger railways and airlines.
+It is often served in a tall champagne flute at brunch, or at festive occasions such as weddings, or as part of business or first class service on some passenger railways and airlines.
 The mixing ratio varies.

 History

 The cocktail is named after the bright yellow, fragrant flowers of the mimosa Acacia dealbata.
 The origin of the cocktail is unclear, and was originally called a "champagne orange".
 Some credit the Paris Ritz's bartender and cocktail writer Frank Meier for making the mimosa cocktail; however, Meier's 1934 book on mixing drinks, which has a special symbol for his inventions, does not use it for the mimosa.
 The mimosa can be considered as a variant of the cocktail Buck's Fizz, or vice-versa; Buck's Fizz appears to date from 1921.
 The International Bartenders Association simply says the mimosa is "Also known as Buck's Fizz".
-An alternate, yet less likely origin story points to San Francisco in the 1940s, crediting the legendary film director Sir Alfred Hitchcock.
-Known for his love of exquisite tastes, Hitchcock is thought to have either created or significantly popularized the Mimosa in the United States, embedding it deeply into America's brunch culture, where it became popular in the United States in the 1960s.
-A news article published in the Sydney Morning Herald wrote about Queen Elizabeth II drinking a mimosa, introduced to her by Earl Mountbatten of Burma after his visit to the south of France.
+An alternate, yet less likely, origin story points to San Francisco in the 1940s, crediting the legendary film director Sir Alfred Hitchcock.
+Known for his love of exquisite tastes, Hitchcock is thought to have either created or significantly popularized the mimosa in the United States, embedding it deeply into America's brunch culture, where it became popular in the United States in the 1960s.
+A news article published in the Sydney Morning Herald wrote about Queen Elizabeth II drinking a mimosa, introduced to her by Lord Mountbatten after his visit to the south of France.